 Real Name: Lamont A. Morris/Herschel Dalton

-A strongman who, to the surprise of his teammates, is also a classical musician.
-His musical background helped him develop the dexterity needed to operate specialized heavy weapons systems.
+A mountain of a man who, to the surprise to his teammates, is also a talented classical cello player.
+His musical background helped him to develop the dexterity needed to operate specialized heavy weapons systems.

-- Adaptation Name Change: His real name was changed for G.I.
+- Adaptation Name Change: Changed for both, G.I.
 Joe: The Rise of Cobra and G.I.
 Joe: Renegades.

-- Bald of Awesome: When he's in Roadblock Clone mode, he is typically bald, although he covers it with a bandanna.
+- Bald of Awesome: When he's in Roadblock Clone mode, he is typically bald, although he covers it with a cool bandana/trucker cap.

 - Scary Black Man: Like Roadblock, he can be very intimidating.

 An Arashikage kunoichi and Storm Shadow's cousin.
-Occasionally does intelligence work for the Joes, her stealth and infiltration skills are said to be second only to Snake-Eyes.
+Occasionally does intelligence work for the Joes; her stealth and infiltration skills are said to be second only to her third sensei, Snake-Eyes.